ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ![Bittrex-withdraw](./assets/how-to-use-the-desktop-wallet/Bittrex-withdraw.png)

-4. You will be presented with a 'Confirm Ark Withdrawal' page.
+4. You will be presented with a 'Confirm ARK Withdrawal' page.
 Enter your Ark Address to your wallet (simply click on the address in your Ark Desktop Application, within your wallet) and paste.
-Then, enter the amount of Ark you'd like to send to your Ark Wallet.
+Then, enter the amount of ARK you'd like to send to your Ark Wallet.
 Then select "Withdrawal", and "Confirm" the transaction.

 ![Bittrex-withdraw-confirm](./assets/how-to-use-the-desktop-wallet/Bittrex-withdraw-confirm.png)

 **Note:** Bittrex, like many exchanges, will send you an email that you need to open and select a link in to confirm the transaction.
 This is a typical security measure most exchanges perform.

-5. Your Ark will be sent on it's way to your Ark Wallet!
-You will soon be able to see your new Ark balance in the Ark Desktop Application!
+5. Your ARK will be sent on it's way to your Ark Wallet!
+You will soon be able to see your new ARK balance in the Ark Desktop Application!

 ![Wallet-balance](./assets/how-to-use-the-desktop-wallet/Wallet-balance.png)

 ___

-## Sending Ark from your Ark Wallet
+## Sending ARK from your Ark Wallet

-Now that your have a balance of Ark in your wallet, you may want to send it out.
-Someone may want to send Ark to another Ark Address for any number of reasons, perhaps you want to sell your Ark, pay for a good or service, or donate Ark to the Ark Community Fund.
-Sending Ark is quick & easy.
+Now that your have a balance of ARK in your wallet, you may want to send it out.
+Someone may want to send ARK to another Ark Address for any number of reasons, perhaps you want to sell your ARK, pay for a good or service, or donate ARK to the Ark Community Fund.
+Sending ARK is quick & easy.

 1. Within your Ark Desktop Application and within your wallet, you will see an arrow pointing to the right in the top right hand corner of the Ark Address box.
 This is the send icon.
 Select it.

 ![Send-icon](./assets/how-to-use-the-desktop-wallet/Send-icon.png)

 2. Now you are in the send box.
-The 1st line you see will be the Ark Address line you are *sending* your Ark to.
+The 1st line you see will be the Ark Address line you are *sending* your ARK to.
 To the left of the line is a QR Scan function.
 If you click it (and have a web cam hooked up to your computer) you will be able to scan the QR code of the Ark Address you wish to send to and the address will automatically propagate to the Ark Address line.
 Otherwise you will simply copy and paste the address you're sending to.

 ![Send-ark](./assets/how-to-use-the-desktop-wallet/Send-ark.png)

-3. The next line is the amount of Ark you wish to send.
+3. The next line is the amount of ARK you wish to send.
 If you'd like to send you're entire balance select the "SEND ALL" option and your entire balance will propagate to that line.

 4. Smartbridge data is not required.
 It can be used in specific and unique instances.
 Ignore it at this time.